 - MT942 Interim (Current Day) Transaction Report

-To learn more about U.S. Bank's SWIFT services, contact your International Treasury Management Consultant.
+To learn more about U.S. Bank's SWIFT services, contact Treasury Management Solutions.

 - Previous day and current day information reporting in BAI2 format